-- 6. Contractors must have the capacity to initiate and complete the work within the applicable time frame. - 7.
-Contractor shall comply with provisions of 2 CFR 200 or Federal Acquisition Regulations (FAR), where applicable.
+- 7. Contractor shall comply with provisions of 2 CFR 200 or Federal Acquisition Regulations (FAR), where applicable.
 This includes, but not limited to, provisions of 2 CFR 200.321 Contracting with small and minority businesses, women's business enterprises, and labor surplus area firms; provisions of 2 CFR 200.322 Domestic preferences for procurements, and provisions of 2 CFR 200 Appendix II related to Equal Employment Opportunity, the Davis-Bacon Act, the Copeland Anti-Kickback Act, and the Contract Work Hours and Safety Standards Act.
 NOTE: Under the Davis-Bacon Act, contractors are required to pay the prevailing wage to laborers and mechanics at a rate not less than that determined by the U.S. Secretary Labor, attached hereto as Attachment B. Wages must also be paid to laborers and mechanics not less than once per week.
 Under the Contract Work Hours and Safety Standard Safety Standards Act, laborers and mechanics must have a safe environment for work.
 A standard work week must be 40 (forty) hours.
 Any hours in excess of the standard work week must be paid at a rate of no less than 1.5 times the basic rate of pay. - 8.
-Insurance and Bonding Requirements: - The selected contractor will be required to maintain general liability insurance in the amount of \$2,000,000 per occurrence, property damage liability insurance combined with a \$2,000,000 annual policy aggregate, dockside liability or Jones Act or USL&H (United States Longshore and Harbor Workers Compensation Act) insurance in a minimum amount of \$2,000,000, and automobilie insurance for owned, hired and non-owned vehicles in the minimum amount of \$1,000,000 combined single limit per occurrence, to cover any claims arising out of the performance of the contract.
-The commercial general and automobilie liability insurance policies must name GOMA, its officers, agents, volunteers, and employees as additional insured and provide GOMA coverage on a primary, non-contributory basis. - Worker's Compensation Insurance A selected contractor who employs any person shall maintain workers' compensation insurance in accordance with state requirements.
-Sole proprietors with non employees are not required to carry Worker's Compensation Insurance. - Watercraft Liability Insurance If a watercraft is used in the performance of the work, the contractor shall maintain watercraft liability insurance with limits not less than \$1,000,000 combined single limit per occurrence.
-The watercraft liability insurance policy must name GOMA, its officers, agents, volunteers and employees as additional insureds and provide GOMA coverage on a primary, non-contributory basis.
+Insurance and Bonding Requirements: - The selected contractor will be required to maintain general liability insurance in the amount of \$2,000,000 per occurrence, property damage liability insurance combined with a \$2,000,000 annual policy aggregate, dockside liability or Jones Act or USL&H (United States Longshore and Harbor Workers Compensation Act) insurance in a minimum amount of \$2,000,000, and automobile insurance for owned, hired and non-owned vehicles in the minimum amount of \$1,000,000 combined single limit per occurrence, to cover any claims arising out of the performance of the contract.
+The commercial general and automobile liability insurance policies must name GOMA, its officers, agents, volunteers, and employees as additional insured and provide GOMA coverage on a primary, non-contributory basis. - Worker's Compensation Insurance A selected contractor who employs any person shall maintain workers' compensation insurance in accordance with state requirements.
+Sole proprietors with non-employees are not required to carry Worker's Compensation Insurance. - Watercraft Liability Insurance If a watercraft is used in the performance of the work, the contractor shall maintain watercraft liability insurance with limits not less than \$1,000,000 combined single limit per occurrence.
+The watercraft liability insurance policy must name GOMA, its officers, agents, volunteers and employees as additional insureds and provide GOMA coverage on a primary, non-contributory basis. - In accordance with 2 CFR 200.326, for any contract in excess of \$250,000, Contractor will be required to present its bonding policy and requirements.
+If GOMA determines that its interests are not adequately protected by